punkQcom/walletcred/README.md

 Problems:
 - firebase apikeys etc. does not work as varibles:
-  - so deploy.ym is not working, if you build project it can't read firebase apikeys from github secrets
+  - so deploy.yml is not working, if you build project it can't read firebase apikeys from github secrets or .env variables.
-  - locally api keys etc are stored as variables in .env
+  - locally api keys etc are stored as variables in .env: REACT_APP_FIREBASE_API_KEY=AIzNFNNNNNDFSFDDSDSNNFNFNSF and VITE_FIREBASE_API_KEY=AIzNFNNNNNDFSFDDSDSNNFNFNSF formats.
-  - locally api keys are stored ./secrets/Firebaseinit.jsx
+  - locally api keys are stored ./secrets/Firebaseinit.jsx, apiKey: "AIzNFNNNNNDFSFDDSDSNNFNFNSF" format.

 - upper menu structure:
   - Home link should be in upper left corner login link upper right corner.
 Maybe error in css.